Introduction

 Watering

-Water your lawn immediately after seeding.
-Maintain consistent moisture in the soil until the new grass reaches about 2 inches in height, typically within 2-3 weeks.
+Immediately water your lawn after seeding.
+Maintain consistent moisture in the soil until the new grass reaches approximately 2 inches in height, typically within 2-3 weeks.

 -